fdumay/wingz-maze/README.md

 The data are provided from https://wingz-hiring-test.herokuapp.com.
 The graph shorter path resolver is a simple implementation of the Dijkstra algorithm.

-## Report

-Tested with a coverage of 89.9%
-Fault of time the Javadoc is not present.

 ## Requirements

 - java8